 Last year's winner was Cullen Crozier for The Duck Caller, a story told by his grandfather, the legendary Peter Fraser.
 The 2017 Sally Manning Award winner was Inuvik's Dennis Allen for his piece Timothy.
 Yellowknife's Tanya Roach was the 2016 winner for her piece Larga Love.
 The 2015, inaugural award winner was Tarralik Duffy with Don't Cry Over Spilled Beads.

-The contest is open to people of First Nation, Inuit and Metis descent, currently or formerly residing in the Yukon, NWT, Nunavut, Nunavik or Labrador.
+The contest is free and open to emerging First Nation, Inuit, and Metis writers currently or formerly residing in the Yukon, NWT, Nunavut, Nunavik, or Labrador.

 Entries should feature a northern theme and run from 1,000 to 2,500 words in length.
 This contest is open only to emerging writers and all entries should include a 50-word bio on a separate page.
 Only one submission will be accepted from each writer, per year.